 Notes

-Recipe adapted from Martha Stewart Living.
+Recipe slightly adapted from Martha Stewart Living.

 Love the photo!
 I think cupcakes are rather tasty with just a sprinkle of pwd sugar & I agree…frosting all them can be a messy chore (unless you assign it to a child–ha!)
 I have been tempted to buy the vanilla bean paste & your suggestion has convinced me!